Decisions Reached on Distinguishing Liabilities from Equity Project

-During its March 22 meeting, the Financial Accounting Standards Board (“FASB”) reviewed comment letters received on its proposed Accounting Standards Update—Distinguishing Liabilities from Equity (Topic 480): I. Accounting for Certain Financial Instruments with Down Round Features, and II.
-Replacement of the Indefinite Deferral for Mandatorily Redeemable Financial Instruments of Certain Nonpublic Entities and Certain Mandatorily Redeemable Noncontrolling Interests with a Scope Exception.
-As a result of the discussions held and feedback received, the FASB asked staff members to conduct research on a possible alternative that would impact the measurement of down round features, but not the classification.
-Further, the FASB.
+At its May 10 meeting, the Financial Accounting Standards Board (“FASB”) reached the following decisions on its proposed Accounting Standards Update, Distinguishing Liabilities from Equity (Topic 480): I. Accounting for Certain Financial Instruments with Down Round Features, and II.
+Replacement of the Indefinite Deferral for Mandatorily Redeemable Financial Instruments of Certain Nonpublic Entities and Certain Mandatorily Redeemable Noncontrolling Interests with a Scope Exception: Display (Earnings Per Share).
+Impacting companies within the scope of Topic 260, Earnings Per Share, an earnings per share (“EPS”) numerator modification will be required to income offered to common shareholders in basic EPS for equity-classified freestanding financial instruments.
+Additionally,.
 Read More.

 Topics: Accounting Standards Update "ASU", Distinguishing Liabilities (Topic 480), Earnings Per Share (Topic 260), Equity (Topic 505), FASB, Financial Accounting Standards Board "FASB", liabilities and equity